SC quashes Kerala HC order granting anticipatory bail to 4 in ISRO espionage case | Law-Order

 While granting anticipatory bail to these four accused on August 13 last year, the high court had said, ''There is not even a scintilla of evidence regarding the petitioners being influenced by any foreign power so as to induce them to hatch a conspiracy to falsely implicate the scientists of the ISRO with the intention to stall the activities of the ISRO with regard to the development of the cryogenic engine.''
 It had said unless there is specific material regarding their involvement, prima facie, it cannot be said that they were acting against the interests of the country.

-Terming the police action against the ex-scientist of the Indian Space Research Organisation (ISRO) "psycho-pathological treatment", the apex court had in September 2018 said his "liberty and dignity", basic to his human rights, were jeopardised as he was taken into custody and, eventually, despite all the glory of the past, was compelled to face "cynical abhorrence".
+Terming the police action against the ex-scientist of the ISRO psycho-pathological treatment , the apex court had in September 2018 said his liberty and dignity , basic to his human rights, were jeopardised as he was taken into custody and, eventually, despite all the glory of the past, was compelled to face cynical abhorrence.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)